-- No later than the date of the filing of the Motion for Preliminary Approval or by such date as the Court directs, Class Counsel may file a motion for an award of attorneys' fees and costs, which shall be paid from the Class Settlement Amount.
+1. By such date as the Court directs, Class Counsel may file a motion for an award of attorneys' fees and costs, which shall be paid from the Class Settlement Amount.
 Class Counsel may include the request for fees and costs within the Motion for Preliminary Approval.
 The State shall not oppose Class Counsel's application for an award of attorneys' fees and costs so long as it does not exceed 20% of the Class Settlement Amount, which amount is intended to cover all attorneys' fees and costs necessary to settle the State Lawsuit and administer this Settlement.
 The amount of attorneys' fees and costs that may be requested by Class Counsel is based on the agreement between Class Counsel and Plaintiffs ("Retainer Agreement"), a true and correct copy of which is attached as Exhibit 3, and does not exceed said agreement in that it reflects 20% of the Class Settlement Amount, whereas the Retainer Agreement expressly sets 25% of the total recovery as the presumptive "benchmark" against which the value of Class Counsel's services is to be evaluated.
-See Exhibit 3 at Statement of Client Service and Billing Policies in Contingency Litigation Matters at Section A. - 2.
-Class Counsel agree that they are responsible for allocating the attorneys' fees and costs approved by the Court among themselves and any other counsel that may have any other agreement with them.
+See Exhibit 3 at Statement of Client Service and Billing Policies in Contingency Litigation Matters at Section A.

+2. Class Counsel agree that they are responsible for allocating the attorneys' fees and costs approved by the Court among themselves and any other counsel that may have any other agreement with them.
 Class Counsel warrant and represent that there are no liens on the amounts to be paid pursuant to the terms of this State Agreement and that no assignments of the claims to be released or the attorneys' fees and costs to be paid pursuant to this State Agreement have been made or attempted.